FLAMEGPU/FLAMEGPU2-docs/readme.md

 This includes the API documentation, generated based on the contents of [FLAMEGPU/FLAMEGPU2](https://github.com/FLAMEGPU/FLAMEGPU2) at build time
 If the API has been updated but the user guide has not, the workflow can be manually triggered by users with the correct github permissions using the `Run workflow` button on the `publish` page.
 It may be worth manually running the `build` workflow first to make sure it can be built.

+## License

+FLAME GPU documentation is available under the same dual licence model as the main FLAME GPU 2 repository.
+E.g. It is available as:

+- [AGPL-3.0-only license](https://github.com/FLAMEGPU/FLAMEGPU2-docs/blob/master/LICENSE) for open source usage
+- A commercial licenses for cases where the use of the open source AGPL-licensed version is not possible or desirable.
+Please see [https://flamegpu.com/download/license/](https://flamegpu.com/download/license/) for more information.

+## Contributing

+Issues and Pull requests are welcome.
+Before we can accept your pull request, you need to sign our [CLA](https://flamegpu.com/cla/) so that we can redistribute any changes via